Cerberus-ik/rr-live/Riot-SG/README.md

-# SG – Summoner Gatherer
+# SG – Summoner Gatherer v2
 This part of rr-live feeds the other data gathering programs with summoners.
 We wanted a scalable solution that's why we wrote this program.

 After a first test run we managed to get ``92423`` summoners that are platinum or higher.

-### v2 is planned
+### Changes in v2
-After [GTAD](https://github.com/Cerberus-ik/rr-live/tree/master/Games-To-Ajax-Data) and [GG](https://github.com/Cerberus-ik/rr-live/tree/master/Riot-GG) we want to make this fully project mysql based.
-But we currently don't have to since the ``SG`` runs pretty rarely but a v2 is definitely in the pipeline.
+- Summoners get stored in a database
+- Much better logging
+- Multi region support
+- Summoners that are no longer platinum or higher will get removed

 ### How does it work?